kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Total quests for Ithorian Route is now 103 Quests.

 ### v1.5 (September 2022)
-- Re-named to Max Quests Glitchless (due to the realization that Czerka and Ithorians on Telos have a different number of quests).
+- Re-named to Max Quests Glitchless (due to the realization that Czerka and Ithorian routes on Telos have a different number of quests).
 - Added 2 hidden Pazaak Quests which come from some dialog with Atton.
 - Czerka Route made the main route for Telos Station with 103 Quests completed at end of run.
 - Ithorian Route is now an option with 102 Quests completed at end of run.